 Iglesia de San Jose de Orosi– This church is located a little bit out of the city.
 It is credited as being the oldest church in Costa Rica.
 It is free to go inside the church, but the small museum next door costs a few dollars.

 When you look online for hiking near San Jose, pretty much everything that comes up is about touristy areas which have paved paths or listings for areas that say you need a guide.
 This is just not true!
 There is plenty of hiking you can do nearby for those that want something a little more strenuous and don’t want to hire a guide.

-We recently discovered Volcan Barva.
+Volcan Barva is another great hiking option.
 It’s a short drive from San Jose (in fact it’s really close to the Cafe Britt coffee tour which we’ll talk about next).
 The drive is a little crazy though so we do suggest having all-wheel drive on your rental car.

-We have not been yet, but we’ve heard really good things about the Doka Estate Tour as well.
+– We have not been yet, but we’ve heard really good things about the Doka Estate Tour as well.
 Doka is an actual working plantation.
 We’ve heard that they give you a really good overview of the entire coffee production process and you get to see it all in action.
 Also, we always love to support smaller local companies.
 If you feel the same, Doka is probably the best option.